9 ways to connect with your kids on a deeper level

 OK, so you may not be crazy about their love of Minecraft or their My Little Pony collection.
 And no matter how hard you try you may not like your teen’s obsession with brand-name shoes or vampire films.

 But that doesn’t matter.
 Show an interest.
 Ask questions and listen to the answers respectfully.
 You will instantly understand more about your child’s tastes, passions and world.
 When the moment is right, you might also like to invite your child to share in something that interests you.
 That might mean you go to a stadium soccer game, a play or a music concert together or you invite them to come to an art gallery or look through some old photos of when you were at school.
+If you like drive your SUV car into the woods, Supercheap Catalogue can help you with the accessories.

 Sometimes we get so busy that the only affection we manage with our kids is a quick peck on the cheek at the start and end of the day.
 This is a shame, because touch is pivotal to intimacy and connection and it can trigger hormones like oxytocin, which make us feel good.